20 Good movies to Learn Korean

 First, there is a clear relation between culture and language.

 The cinema is the best way to dive deep into it.
-You will acknowledge diverse cultural and traditional aspects — it’s a powerful way to immerse yourself.
+You will acknowledge diverse cultural and traditional aspects — a powerful way to immerse yourself.

-Following the shadowing technique, speaking precisely as the actors’ talk helps with memorization.
+Following the shadowing technique, speaking precisely as the actors talk helps with memorization.

 After practicing the method many times, it will fix the dialogues in your mind.